reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 const mapDispatchToProps = { toggleTodo }
 ```

-First, we import `createSelector` from RSK, and define a couple one-line selector functions that grab the `todos` and `visibilityFilter` fields from their `state` argument.
+First, we import `createSelector` from RTK, and define a couple one-line selector functions that grab the `todos` and `visibilityFilter` fields from their `state` argument.

 We then call `createSelector`, and pass those two small selector functions in the "input selectors" array. `createSelector` will call those, take the return values, and pass those to the "output selector" we've defined, which can then do the filtering and return the final result.